matheus-fvp13/cplusplus-ray-tracing/README.md

 - [hittable and hit_record](./docs/hittable.md): The `hittable` class is an abstract base class for hittable objects, and the `hit_record` class represents information about a ray-object intersection.
 - [hittable_list](./docs/hittable_list.md): The `hittable_list` class is a container class for managing a list of hittable objects.
 It inherits from the `hittable` class, indicating its capability to be used in ray-tracing scenarios.
 - [interval](./docs/interval.md): The `interval` class represents a one-dimensional interval `[min, max]`.
+- [material](./docs/material.md): The `material` class is an abstract base class representing a generic material in a ray tracing system.
+It provides a virtual function for material scattering that needs to be implemented by its derived classes.
 - [ObjLoader](./docs/obj_loader.md): The `ObjLoader` class is designed to read OBJ files, adjust the size of the loaded object, and return a vector of triangles representing the object.
 This class is particularly useful in computer graphics applications for loading 3D models..
 - [ray](./docs/ray.md): The `ray` class represents a ray in 3D space, commonly used in ray tracing and rendering applications.
 - [sphere](./docs/sphere.md): The `sphere` class represents a three-dimensional sphere and inherits from the `hittable` class, making it suitable for use in ray-tracing scenarios.